Kennedy High Athlete Emmanuel Antwi Dies After Collapsing During Game

 SACRAMENTO (CBS13) — A Kennedy High School football player who collapsed during a game Friday night after suffering a medical emergency has died, the Sacramento City Unified School District confirmed on Saturday.

 Emmanuel Antwi, a senior at Kennedy High, collapsed during the game against Hiram Johnson and was taken to the hospital, the district said.
-It is unclear what caused the medical emergency.READ MORE: Metro Fire Engineer Kyle Rutherford Dies In I-80 Crash In Roseville
+It is unclear what caused the medical emergency.READ MORE: Sacramento Farmers' Market Moves From Downtown To Arden Fair

 Sheree Tesca, a mother of one of Antwi’s teammates, witnessed the incident, including the life-saving measures performed moments later.